7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 We can find out exactly what the relationship between these two variables is using a linear model.
 We discuss linear models in more detail in Chapter 10.

-spent on the course and students’ final grades.
+course and students’ final grade.
 Here, we predict

 final_grade

 .
-The student’s final, reported grade is the dependent, or
+Students’ final, reported grade is the dependent, or y-variable, and so

-) symbol.
-To the right of the tilde is one
+To the right of the tilde is one independent variable, TimeSpent

-point, we’re ready to run the model.
-Let’s run this line of code and
+.
+At this point, we’re ready to run the model.
+Let’s run this line of code

-save the results to an object—we chose m_linear
+and save the results to an object - we chose m_linear

 function on the output.